-It's 800-941 Sean, if you want to be a part of the program.
+It's 800-941-Sean, if you want to be a part of the program.

 One of the things that I've always wanted conservatism to represent is I want conservatives or conservatism to be looking out for working men and women.

-What is being put in place for working men and women and opportunities for them to achieve the American dream.
+And that's why I think it is so phenomenally important and frankly, an opportunity we've never seen in our lifetime, what is being put in place for working men and women and opportunities for them to achieve the American dream.

-Maybe, maybe, maybe it's because of how I grew up.
+Maybe it's because of how I grew up.

-Maybe it's because my grandparents, all four of them came from Ireland and they were dirt poor.
+Maybe it's because my grandparents, all four of them, came from Ireland and they were dirt poor.

-Um, but I really care about working men and women.
+But I really care about working men and women.

-I I view them as the backbone of this country.
+I view them as the backbone of this country.

-They're they're out on the roads every day.
+They're out on the roads every day.

-Uh every you know, I'd love go I love going shopping.
+I love going shopping.

 I don't know why when I go shopping, people always stop and ask me, why are you here?